a01sa01to/covid19-ibaraki/docs/en/FOR_DEVELOPERS.md

 ## 3. Detect production/others environment

-On the production environment, `'production'` is assigned to `process.env.GENERATE_ENV` variable, on the other case `'development'` is assigned to the variable.
+On the production environment, `'production'` is assigned to `process.env.GENERATE_ENV` variable, on the other case `'development'` is assigned to the variable.<br>
 Please use the variable to detect which enviroinment is used at the runtime.

 ---